egonw/cdkbook/ctr.i.md

 ## Heavy atom counts from an SD file

-This tasks starts with an SD file (see Section XX) and counts for each structure in the file the number of heavy atoms (non-hydrogen atoms).
+This tasks starts with an SD file (see Section XX) and counts for each structure in the file the number of <topic>heavy atoms</topic> (non-hydrogen atoms).
 Because we simply handle the structures one by one, the solution uses the `IteratingSDFReader` reader.
 The input file (`benzodiazepine.sdf.gz`) is a gzipped file, which we handle by using a `GZIPInputStream` as outlined in Section XX.
 Because we want to make sure the input file does not have any unexpected content, we use the `STRICT`